NervanaSystems/ngraph-python/README.md

-# Intel® nGraph™ project
+# Intel® nGraph™

 ### An Intermediate Representation, Compiler, and Executor for Deep Learning

 *Updated: February 13, 2018*

-Welcome to the Intel nGraph project repo.
-While we're transitioning our main project from Python and [preparing to open-source our C++ code base] to the community, you can browse this repo to learn a bit about the [legacy] roots of the project.
+Welcome to the Intel nGraph repo.
+While we're transitioning our main project from Python and [preparing to open-source our C++ code base] to the community, you can browse here to learn a bit about the roots of the [legacy] project.

-## Why did we build the nGraph project?
+## Why did we build nGraph?

 When Deep Learning (DL) frameworks first emerged as the vehicle for training and inference models, they were designed around kernels optimized for a particular